SimonFermor/philosophy/src/topics/hard-determinism.md

 Pierre Simon LaPlace claimed that the location and motion of every object in the universe can be predicted if we know the current location and motion of every object.

 ### Is Hard Determinism Compatible With Freedom?
+With hard determinism there can be no free will.